ralikio/kyma-environment-broker/docs/user/03-20-runtime-operations.md

     ```

    - `Name()` method returns the name of the step that is used in logs.
    - `Run()` method implements the functionality of the step.
 The method receives operations as an argument to which it can add appropriate overrides or save other used variables.
+You should always return the modified operation from the method.

     ```go
-    operation.InputCreator.SetOverrides(COMPONENT_NAME, []*gqlschema.ConfigEntryInput{
+    operation.InputCreator.AppendOverrides(COMPONENT_NAME, []*gqlschema.ConfigEntryInput{
         {
             Key:   "path.to.key",
             Value: SOME_VALUE,